Augists/jdd/TUTORIAL.rst

   int g = zdd.diff(f,c);

-Note that in contrast to BDDs, Z-BDD variables (here v1 and v2) are just number and no Z-BDD trees.
-You can't do stuff like "int a = zdd.union(v1,v2)" here!!!
+Note that in contrast to BDDs, Z-BDD variables (here v1 and v2) are just numbers not Z-BDD trees.
+You can't do things like "int a = zdd.union(v1,v2)" here!

 As with BDDs, you can inspect Z-BDD trees using the print functions::